Install and run the Workbench CLI

 Login (authentication)

-If you are running the Workbench CLI from anywhere other than a cloud environment in Workbench, you must authenticate yourself.
+If you are running the Workbench CLI from anywhere other than an app in Workbench, you must authenticate yourself.

 The following command launches an OAuth flow that creates a new tab in your web browser window where you will complete the login process: